JuliaLang/julia/doc/src/manual/constructors.md

 some degree of enforcement of a type's invariants.

 If any inner constructor method is defined, no default constructor method is provided: it is presumed that you have supplied yourself with all the inner constructors you need.

-The default constructor is equivalent to writing your own inner constructor method that takes all of the object's fields as parameters (without type constraints, even if the corresponding field has a type), and passes them to `new`, returning the resulting object:
+The default constructor is equivalent to writing one or two of your own constructor methods that take all of the object's fields as parameters.
+One is an inner constructor method without type constraints on its parameters that passes the parameters to `new`, returning the resulting object.
+The other default constructor method is provided if there are any type constraints on the fields.
+This method is an inner constructor method if the type is not generic and similarly passes the parameters to `new`.
+However, if the type is generic, it is an outer [Parametric Constructor](@ref) method that delegates to the inner constructor.

 ```jldoctest
 julia> struct Foo